adelinaduman/SpeechFeatureExtraction/README.md

 # SpeechFeatureExtraction
- This project focuses on the extraction and analysis of features from emotional speech.
+ This Machine Learning project focuses on the extraction and analysis of features from emotional speech.
 It involves recording and analyzing self-produced emotional speech as well as samples from the MSP-Podcast corpus.
 The primary goal is to extract various speech features such as pitch, intensity, speaking rate, jitter, shimmer, and Harmonics-to-Noise Ratio (HNR) using Praat software and the Parselmouth Python library.

 # Methodologies